 The Black Desert with brown flat mud zones

-By analyzing the structure of the soils, archaeologists discovered that the lowest level were more absorbent to water and that probably what is now a sterile area could be fertile.
-Keeping better the water, the soil could be a source of humidity for a long time after the rainfalls.
-A very different landscape, a soil rich in moisture, a dense vegetation were hosting a lot of wild animals as attested on the petroglyphs.
+By analyzing the structure of the soils, archaeologists discovered that the lowest level were more absorbent to water: what is now a sterile area was probably be fertile.
+Keeping the water, the soil could be a source of humidity for a long time after the rainfalls.
+A soil rich in moisture created a very different landscape.
+A dense vegetation was hosting a lot of wild animals, as attested on the petroglyphs.
 Pollen analyzes and fire remains show the presence of Oaks, Pines, Juniperus, Ostrya and Ulmus, as well as of Genus Lemna (an aquatic plant) and Cattail.
 This last plant could represent an interesting resource beside its nutritious value, as it can be used for huts roofing, basketry and mats.
 What we called now the Black Desert had a totally different appearance at the Neolithic.
-Climatic changes occurring around 2500 - 2000 BC, together with cattle over grazing and the damages caused by the cattle hooves have finally changed those greening areas to a hard desert.
+Climatic changes occurring around 2500 - 2000 BC, together with cattle over grazing and the damages caused by the cattle hooves, have finally changed those greening areas to a hard desert.

 Jabal Qurma, petroglyphs with ibexes, oryxes and ostriches

-Google Earth capture with stones structures mainly concentrated around the flat mud, but also uphills
+Google Earth capture with stones structures mainly concentrated around the flat mud, but also uphill

-Settlements are generally compose of grouped small huts and enclosures.
+The settlements generally consist in grouped small huts and enclosures.
 The huts are mainly rounded, but we can find also some roughly squared.
-The dwellers raise cattle and in many cases, animal pens are contiguous to the huts.
+The dwellers raise cattle and, in many cases, animal pens are contiguous to the huts.
 It will need years to survey the huge domain of this civilization extending between 7000 and 5000 BC, the researches are still at their beginning.
 Area of Jabal Qurma (photos below) is investigated since some years.

 round structure at the proximity of Jabal Qurma